-South Texas Independent School District (STISD) serves junior high and high school students who live along the southernmost tip of Texas, the region known as the Rio Grande Valley.
+South Texas Independent School District (STISD) serves 6th grade to high school students who live along the southernmost tip of Texas, the region known as the Rio Grande Valley.
 The district stretches over three counties, Cameron, Hidalgo and Willacy, and overlaps 28 other school districts, an area of 3,643 miles.

-The district is comprised of six magnet schools:
+The district is comprised of seven magnet schools:

-- South Texas ISD Preparatory Academy (STPA) in Edinburg - South Texas ISD Rising Scholars Academy (RSA); - South Texas ISD High School for Health Professions in Mercedes; formerly known as Med High - South Texas ISD Academy for Medical Professions in Olmito, formerly known as Medical Academy; - South Texas ISD Science Academy in Mercedes - South Texas ISD World Scholars (World Scholars) in Edinburg, formerly known as BETA
+- · South Texas ISD Preparatory Academy (STPA) in Edinburg - · South Texas ISD Rising Scholars Academy (RSA) - $\cdot$ South Texas ISD High School for Health Professions in Mercedes; formerly known as Med High - $\cdot$ South Texas ISD Academy for Medical Professions in Olmito, formerly known as Medical Academy - $\cdot$ South Texas ISD Science Academy in Mercedes - $\cdot$ South Texas ISD World Scholars (World Scholars) in Edinburg, formerly known as BETA - · South Texas ISD Virtual Academy in Mercedes

 The only all-magnet school district in the state, STISD offers Valley students with an educational alternative.
-STISD schools provide a personal environment, a strong scholastic program and hands-on training in various professional career fields.
+STISD schools provide a personal environment, a strong scholastic program and handson training in various professional career fields.

 Because it is a public-school district, there is no cost for students to attend, and bus transportation is also free of charge.
-Best of all, STISD schools maintain an open enrollment policy, meaning any student with the desire to learn and work hard can attend so long as he or she resides within the tri-county area.
+Best of all, STISD schools maintain an open enrollment policy, meaning any student with the desire to learn and work hard can attend so long as he or she resides within the tricounty area.